tarantool/doc/doc/release/2021-08-releases.rst

         fiber.yield()

     To get the same effect in C, one can now use ``fiber_reschedule()``.
-    In Lua, it is impossible now to reschedule the current fiber directly in the same event loop iteration.
-One can reschedule self through a second fiber, but it is strongly discouraged to do so:
+    In Lua, it is now impossible to reschedule the current fiber directly in the same event loop iteration.
+One can reschedule self through a second fiber, but it is strongly discouraged:

     ..  code:: lua